raleel/mythras-srd/0005_Combat.md

 #### Burst

 For burst fire each pull on the trigger releases a short number of rounds, usually no more than three to five depending on the weapon.
-Its original purpose was to permit limited suppression fire, butfire but restrict excessive ammunition use.
+Its original purpose was to permit limited suppression fire but restrict excessive ammunition use.
 It is not intended to improve the shooter's chance to hit since rapid, sequential recoil continually jerks the weapon off-line.
 Firing in burst mode imposes a penalty grade of Hard to the attack roll.
 If the attack succeeds however, the shooter rolls a dice to see how many of the rounds in that burst struck home on the target.
 SoSo, a three round burst would use 1d3.
 Roll separate location and damage for each round which hits.

 #### Full-Automatic

 Normally used for full blown suppressing fire to pin down multiple targets, full-automatic can be devastating if fired into a closely grouped body of enemies.
 The shooter decides how many rounds of ammo to fire (up to the limit of the cyclic rate of the weapon) which are then evenly distributed across all the targets included in the arc of fire.
 Any spare rounds are considered lost whilst traversing aim (thus firing 15 rounds at 6 targets would be two bullets each).
 A separate attack roll is made for each target, but at a difficulty grade of Formidable due to the increased recoil effects of sustained fire.
 Those targets who are hit suffer a random number of rounds as per Burst Fire.

 Note that only the first shot which strikes during a burst or full automatic spray can benefit from special effects.
-Thus, rolling a critical attack whilst firing in automatic mode would permit the selection of Maximise Damage, but only with the first shot, even if all the remaining rounds hit home.
+Thus, rolling a critical attack whilst firing in automatic mode would permit the selection of Maximize Damage, but only with the first shot, even if all the remaining rounds hit home.

 **Why is Automatic Fire So Heavily PenalisedPenalized?**

 It might appear that the rules for automatic fire are unduly harsh compared with the apparent accuracy of modern firearms.
 There are several reasons for this, the primary ones being streamlining and game balance.
-Players who criticisecriticize their character's inaccuracy should be reminded that any tweaks to the rules will be applied against them too;too, which given the lethality of rapid fire should be a sobering thought.
+Players who criticize their character's inaccuracy should be reminded that any tweaks to the rules will be applied against them too;too, which given the lethality of rapid fire should be a sobering thought.

 Of course, some of these recoil penalties can be mitigated, for example by using Steady Weapon to brace automatic firearms.
 The truth of the matter is though, that firefights are very different to target shooting on a gun range.
 The instinct to take cover when bullets are flying, the need to keep mobile and every shot taken pinpointing the shooter by its muzzle flash or sound, often prevents any chance of aiming or bracing.
 The phrase 'Spray and Pray' was coined for very good reason!